C-Hatton/Christopher-s-Text-Editor/README.md

+To run main.py, you need to add four .txt files in the same directory.
+The text files you need should be called font_size.txt, font_style.txt, font_type.txt and font_colour.txt.
+The text files need values entered in them for main.py to work.
+In font_size, enter the size of font you want (a single number).
+In font_style, enter weather you want normal text (leave empty), italics or bold (enter just the word italic or bold).
+In font_type, enter the font type.
+You can choose from Courier, Helvetica, or Times.
+In text_colour, enter the colour of the text (e.g. black or red).

-I am working on making the text editor look nicer, and the ability to close the window by pressing F9.
+I am working on making the text editor look nicer, and some extra features.

 Christopher's Text Editor.exe is the application version of the code.
 It only works on Windows 10.